Forgiveness.

 One person you remember with a memory that has a negative emotional attachment to it.

-See them, see their face.
-Or a situation, even a current event.
+Imagine them, Or a situation, even a current event. and say,

 Then say exactly what you are forgiving them for.
-The lies, the betrayal, the abuse, the pain, the thievery every single emotion and every single feeling you can recall—say it—feel it—and acknowledge it is there.
+The lies, the betrayal, the abuse, the pain, the thievery every single emotion and every single feeling you can recall just say it, be present with your emotional pain, and acknowledge it is there.
+It is ok to feel.

 Hug yourself.